Thanks for emailing that article!

 The MIGS group of operations are divided into several categories:

 Using tiny, microscopic-sized tubes that can be inserted into the eye and drain fluid from inside the eye to underneath the outer membrane of the eye (conjunctiva), two new devices seem to make the trabeculectomy operation safer.
-These devices (the Xen Gel Stent and InnFocus Microshunt) have shown excellent pressure lowering with improved safety over trabeculectomy in studies done outside the United States.
-If US study results are as good as those from overseas, FDA approval could follow within a year or two.
+These devices (the Xen Gel Stent and PRESERFLO [formerly InnFocus] Microshunt) have shown excellent pressure lowering with improved safety over trabeculectomy in studies done outside the United States.
+(2019 update: These devices have recently been approved for use in the US).

 Most of the restriction to fluid drainage from the eye rests in the trabecular meshwork.
 Several operations have been devised using tiny equipment and devices to cut through the trabecular meshwork without damaging any other tissues in the ocular drainage pathway.
 Using a special contact lens on the eye, a tiny device is inserted into the eye through a tiny incision into the trabecular meshwork under high power microscopic control.
 The trabecular meshwork can either be destroyed (Trabectome or Trab360) or bypassed using a tiny snorkel-like device (the iStent).
 These procedures are FDA-approved but generally don’t get the eye pressure very low so are most useful in early to moderate stages of glaucoma.

 Using tiny tubes with very small internal openings, the front of the eye is connected to the suprachoroidal space between the retina and the wall of the eye (Glaukos shunts) to augment the drainage of fluid from the eye.
 This operation has relatively few serious complications and lowers pressures enough to be useful even in moderately severe glaucoma.
-(See note below regarding the CyPass Micro-Stent).
+(2018 update: See note below regarding the CyPass Micro-Stent).